Mrekyle/ci-project-5/README.md

 </details>

-### Secruity
+### Security

-With an online store secruity is one of the highest priotirys beside the functions of the store itself.
+With an online store security is one of the highest priority beside the functions of the store itself.
 This is to protect the users, protect the store and all its data.

 <details>